-A solar oven or solar oven is an optical system to provide concentrated solar radiation.
+A solar furnace is an optical system to provide concentrated solar radiation.
 The concentrated energy of sunlight can be used for simple heating of a material, aging experiments of plastics or paints, endothermic chemical reactions or for charging experiments with mechanical or electrical components.

-The solar oven system is widely used in solar thermal power plants.
+The solar furnace system is widely used in solar thermal power plants.

-The concentration component of a solar oven works in principle like a burning glass.
-For technical reasons, however, a hollow or parabolic mirror is used, which concentrates the incident light of the sun at a focal point.
+The concentration component of a solar furnace works in principle like a burning glass.
+For technical reasons, however, a hollow or parabolic mirror is used, which concentrates the incident solar radiation at a focal point.
 The reflective surface of this concentrator can be from one square meter to several 100 square meters.
 If larger areas are required, a heliostat field is generally used, in which several flat mirrors assign light to a single point.

 To ensure optimum illumination of the concentrator, it is necessary to continuously follow the heliostat to the sun.
-This is done through software that constantly calculates the current position of the sun, or a sensor is used, which determines the position of the sun and, therefore, provides a follow-up of the heliostat.
-For a solar oven with a concentrator, three possible geometries have been realized in practice:
+This is done through software that constantly calculates the current position of the sun in the sun path, or a sensor is used, which determines the position of the sun and, therefore, provides a follow-up of the heliostat.
+For a solar furnace with a concentrator, three possible geometries have been realized in practice:

 - direct tracking hub,